docker/docs/ee/licensing.md

 ### Engine - Enterprise

-When you license Universal Control Plane (UCP), the same license is applied to the underlying engines in the cluster.
+When you license UCP, the same license is applied to the underlying engines in the cluster.
 Docker recommends that Enterprise customers use UCP to manage their license.

 Standalone Docker Engine - Enterprise users can license engines using the command `docker engine activate`.